-Research and Grant Development (RGD) is responsible for reviewing, negotiating, and accepting research and other agreements (grants and contracts) on behalf of the University.
-RGD also ensures that the University Authorized Official signs the agreements, which is required by University and most sponsoring agency policy.
+Office of Research and Sponsored Programs (ORSP) is responsible for reviewing, negotiating, and accepting research and other agreements (grants and contracts) on behalf of the University.
+ORSP also ensures that the University Authorized Official signs the agreements, which is required by University and most sponsoring agency policy.
 It is important to note that principal investigators/project directors do not have the authority to sign these binding agreements.